Human-Phenotype-Ontology/Human-Phenotype-Ontology.github.io/downloads.md

 The HPO team (Sandra, Peter, Sebastian) has developed a mapping between the categories of the London Dysmorphology Database (LDDB), which is an important resource used by many clinical geneticists to help in the differential diagnosis.
 The mapping is provided so that users will be able to convert phenotypic data encoded with LDDB categories into HPO terms.
+We also have created mappings to MEDDRA and Orphanet.
+Note that we are partnering with Orphanet and they are now re-annotating all their disease entries with HPO terms.

+The UMLS has now completely incorporated HPO.
+In order to make access to this mapping easier, the HPO now has all cross-references that UMLS created in their ontology-files.
+In the OBO-version you will find e.g. "xref: SNOMEDCT_US:32659003" and "xref: UMLS:C0266295".

-We also have created mappings to MEDDRA, Orphanet, and UMLS.
-Please [contact us here](contact.html) if you would like to obtain a copy.
+Please [contact us here](contact.html) if you need more information or would like to contribute to our mapping efforts.